Epic55/go_bank_app/readme.md

 - do several accounts for user
 - look all accounts for 1 user
 - transfers btwn my accountss
+- convert/transfer to another account in another currency

 #API METHODS (OPERATIONS WITH ACCOUNT):